niharhEAVR/Cohort-3.0-Webdev/class_42/01_notes/03_very_imp_settings.md

 ## if you dont understand how to setup the monorepo then rewatch the class > 22.1 | End to End - Project #1 - Excalidraw > from 00:00 to 27:10 minutes

-Here’s your text rewritten properly while keeping it clear and structured:

----

 ### **Setting Up TypeScript in a PNPM Turbo Monorepo**

 In our PNPM-based monorepo, we need to use TypeScript for both `http-backend` and `ws-backend`.